ISV Payment Integration

 Negotiated interchange-plus (no published rate sheet)

 Fiserv does not publish a consumer-facing rate card for any of its ISV-relevant product lines.
-CardConnect's LaunchPointe ISV program is interchange-plus with performance-tied revenue share; specific basis points and per-transaction fees are partner-negotiated.
+Fiserv's ISV Partner Program is interchange-plus with performance-tied revenue share; specific basis points and per-transaction fees are partner-negotiated.
 Clover pricing is a stack — hardware purchase, monthly software subscription tiers, and per-transaction processing — each negotiated by merchant.
 Carat is enterprise-quote-only.
 CardConnect raised processing rates by 0.10% plus $0.05 per transaction across all major card networks effective April 1, 2024; that increase passes through to ISV revenue-share margins.

 Full pricing breakdown →